 Slimane: Because I lent it to someone who didn't have one.
 Come!

-- Mohammed Larbi Slimane can't resist a redhead.
+- Heroes Want Redheads: Mohammed Larbi Slimane can't resist a redhead.

 - Identity Impersonator: The two protagonists.

-- Impersonating an Officer: Farès, on the phone.
+- Impersonating an Officer: Farès makes Pivert believe he's a police officer while having him on the phone.
 Twice.

 - Inspector Javert: Commissioner Andréani

-- Instant Expert: Victor Pivert is dragged into a Hassidic dance and do it perfectly, though he never tried it before.
-"A miracle" according to him.
+- Instant Expert: Pivert is dragged into a Hassidic dance and keeps up surprisingly well, despite being quite a clumsy individual and obviously never doing it before.
+It was "a miracle" according to him.

 - Love at First Sight: Antoinette and Slimane.

-- Mistaken for an Imposter: Poor Rabbi Jacob gets his beard pulled twice.
+- Mistaken for an Imposter: Poor Rabbi Jacob (the real one) gets his beard pulled twice when he's mistaken for Pivert.

 - Mugged for Disguise: Two rabbis at the airport, by Slimane and Pivert.